 Any pizza lover knows that the crust can make or break a great pizza.
-If you have ever tried to make pizza at home, you also know that making your own dough can take a lot of time and effort — it is often tempting to use store-bought dough instead, but after all the care that goes into picking your toppings and favorite sauce, your homemade pizza deserves a delicious homemade crust.
-This easy pizza dough recipe will teach you how to make pizza dough from scratch, fast enough to satisfy even the strongest pizza cravings.
+If you have ever tried to make pizza at home, you also know that making your own dough can take a lot of time and effort.
+It is often tempting to use store-bought dough instead, but after all the care that goes into picking your toppings and favorite sauce, your homemade pizza deserves a delicious homemade crust.
+There’s something especially rewarding and delicious about a pizza you’ve made from scratch, dough and all.

 How to Make Delicious Pizza Dough in 30 Minutes

-- 1 (0.25 oz) packet or 2 1/4 teaspoons of yeast
+- 1 0.25 oz packet or 2 1/4 teaspoons of yeast

 - 3/4 cup warm water

 - 1 teaspoon salt